| Description | American Beech (Fagus grandifolia) is a large shade tree that produces edible nuts. |

 | Moisture | average to moist, avoid wet areas and compact soil |

-| Soil & Site | prefers well drained, average to humusy |
+| Soil & Site | Prefers well-drained, average to humusy soil. |

-| Flowers | inconspicuous, monoecious, male and female flowers separate on the same tree, male flower in pendulous globular heads, female flowers borne on short spikes |
+| Flowers | Flowers are inconspicuous and not ornamental.
+They are monoecious, with male and female flowers separate on the same tree, male flowers in pendulous globular heads, and the female flowers borne on short spikes |

-| Fruit | edible triangular nut enclosed in a spiky 4-lobes involucre, contains 2 nuts |
+| Fruit | An edible triangular nut enclosed in a spiky 4-lobed involucre that contains 2 nuts. |

-| Leaves | simple and alternate, emerge shiny, changing to dark green, wavy, rounded serrations, golden yellow/bronze fall color, acuminate shaped leaves |
+| Leaves | Simple and alternate, emerge shiny, change to dark green, wavy, rounded serrations, golden-yellow/bronze fall color, acuminate-shaped leaves.
+Many of the leaves will stay on the tree until the next scene.
+This is called marcescence. |

 | Stems | bark is gray and smooth |

-| Roots | may produce root suckers |
+| Roots | May produce root suckers |

 | Dimensions | 50-70 or up to 100, spread is egual to or less than the height |

-| Maintenance | prune in summer |
+| Maintenance | If needed, prune in the late summer. |

-| Propagation | seeds require cold stratification |
+| Propagation | Seeds require cold stratification. |

 | Misc Facts | "Fagus [genus name] is derived from Greek phegos (beech) or phago- (eating) component, and is the Latin name for 'beech tree'.
 Sylvatica means 'wild, of or from woods or forests". (#145) |